Manchester United have been involved in some of the biggest transfer deals in Premier League and football history.

 Hits and misses

 We have tried to keep the above list simple with the main transfer fees as opposed to including add-ons as the main fee.
-Otherwise Amad would be in there, but just £19 million of his £37 million fee was paid up front, with the rest in incentive laden bonuses.
-Indeed, Anthony Martial’s Ballon d’Or clause is unlikely ever to be activated.
+Otherwise, Amad would be in there, but just £19 million of his £37 million fee was paid upfront, with the rest in incentive-laden bonuses.
+Indeed, Anthony Martial’s Ballon d’Or clause was never activated.

 There have been many hits and misses through the years.
-Most would argue United have not got anywhere near full value on the £89 million paid for Paul Pogba, but the club have had five years out of him.
-Angel di Maria lasted just one, and Romelu Lukaku only two seasons.
+Most would argue United have not got anywhere near the full value on the £89 million paid for Paul Pogba.
+Angel di Maria lasted just one season, and Romelu Lukaku only two.

-Bruno Fernandes already looks like a bargain, and hopefully in time Jadon Sancho will represent similar value for money.
+Bruno Fernandes already looks like a bargain, and hopefully, Matheus Cunha will represent similar value for money.